 When your customer data is stored in HubSpot, you can program the service to notify you of specific events.
 For example, you could choose to receive alerts when customers fill out surveys.
 You can then respond to these folks with replies to their answers, giving you another opportunity to reach out and subtly push customers towards a sale.

 Lastly, we have CloudApp, the ultimate tool for visual communication purposes.
 This solution allows users to quickly and clearly communicate via screen recording, GIF creation, and image annotation features.

-Let's say your support team is asked how to perform a specific task in your company's software.
-Rather than writing a lengthy email, you could pull up CloudApp, enable the screen recording feature, and show your customer exactly how to do the job.
+Let’s say your support team is asked how to perform a specific task in your company’s software.
+Rather than writing a lengthy email, you could pull up CloudApp, enable the free screen recorder, and show your customer exactly how to do the job.

 This process saves you time and provides a much better experience for your customers, likely leading to more sales in the future.
 CloudApp also seamlessly integrates with Help Scout (mentioned above) for a complete customer success experience!

 The final step to creating an effective customer service growth strategy is to build a better customer support team.
 While it’s true that every department plays a role in support driven growth, the customer support team leads the charge.